ABHIRAM1234/DS_Salary_Project/README.md

 I tried three different models:
 *	**Multiple Linear Regression** – Baseline for the model
-*	**Lasso Regression** – Because of the sparse data from the many categorical variables, I thought a normalized regression like lasso would be effective.
+*	**Lasso Regression** – Due to the sparse data from many categorical variables, I thought a normalized regression like lasso would be effective.
 *	**Random Forest** – Again, with the sparsity associated with the data, I thought that this would be a good fit.

 ## Model performance